patrikhuber/eigen-natvis-imagewatch/README.md

-# eigen-natvis-imagewatch
-ImageWatch natvis visualiser file for Eigen matrices
+# ImageWatch visualisers for Eigen

+This repository contains a .natvis file to visualise Eigen matrices and vectors with the ImageWatch plugin for Visual Studio.

+The .natvis file is initially taken from https://gist.github.com/willyd/3ffd39a1b11fa4c09938.